Belgian Antarctic Expedition: Reception

 In Antwerp, the return of the expedition was heartily welcomed.
 A special committee had been planning the festivities for months.
 Typical for polar expeditions in this age, feelings of national and regional pride surrounded the homecoming celebrations.
 On the day they first set foot on Belgian soil again, La Brabançonne sounded and the national flag was seen waving from many houses.
-The Belgian state honored Gerlache and his men by making them members of the Royal Order of Leopold, and the municipal government of Antwerp honored the men with medals and by writing their names in the Golden Book of the city.
+The Belgian state honored de Gerlache and his men by making them members of the Royal Order of Leopold, and the municipal government of Antwerp honored the men with medals and by writing their names in the Golden Book of the city.